Ameeshme/Ameeshme/README.md

 - 👋 Hi, I’m @Ameeshme
-- 👀 I’m interested in ...nothin
+- 👀 I’m interested in SQL AND POWERBI
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning PYTHON
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Workforce data mining
-- 📫 How to reach me ...
+- 📫 How to reach me aminatabdulwahab1@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Martial Artist

 <!---
 Ameeshme/Ameeshme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.